 Best Podcast for The Recent College Grad

 Why We Like It: This podcast focuses on the roadmap in front of millennials who are driven and determined to become financially independent.
 Encouraging hustle, entrepreneurship, value, and investments, Millennial Money understands the plight of millennials.
-Grant also wrote a book along with a blog that outlines his journey and advises those who wish to become financially free.
+Grant also wrote a book and a blog outlining his journey and advising those who wish to become financially free.
 Millennial Money is the perfect all-in-one podcast for the in-debt and confused millennial.
 There’s also a Millennial Money Minutes version of the podcast – tough personal finance topics boiled down and presented in 5 minutes or less.

 Planet Money & The Indicator

 Planet Money, produced by National Public Radio, describes itself as the podcast version of sitting down at a bar and enjoyably discussing the economy.
 The dialogue is engaging, concise, easy to understand, and often surprising.
 Most episodes are under 20 minutes and focus on different stories that help to explain how economic concepts impact your everyday life.

 The Indicator is made and produced by the same people as Planet Money, but it’s focused more on the indicators that signal weakness or strength in the economy and what that means for you.
 Set up similarly, with even shorter episodes than Planet Money (10 minutes or under), you can listen to these two podcasts together to get a fuller picture of how the economy functions.

 From The Website: “The economy explained.
 Imagine you could call up a friend and say, ‘Meet me at the bar and tell me what’s going on with the economy.’
 Now imagine that’s actually a fun evening.”